prob-design/risk-reliability/README.md

 ## Building and Editing the Book

-This book is created using open source tools: it is a Jupyter Book that is written using Markdown, Jupyter notebooks and Python files to generate some figures.
-The files are stored on a [public GitLab repository of TU Delft](https://gitlab.tudelft.nl/interactivetextbooks-citg/risk-and-reliability/).
-The published versions of this book are compiled from special branches (see above).
+This book is created using open source tools from [TeachBooks](https://teachbooks.io/): it is a Jupyter Book that is written using Markdown, Jupyter notebooks and Python files to generate some figures.
+Contents of this book are written in the GitHub repository in the GitHub repository [`prob-design/risk-reliability`](https://github.com/prob-design/risk-reliability).
+The published version of this book is generated from a special branch, `publish-tud-open-textbook`, in a [public GitLab repository of TU Delft](https://gitlab.tudelft.nl/interactivetextbooks-citg/risk-and-reliability/).
+In short: edits are made in the Git*Hub* repository; the Git*Lab* repository is intented only to mirror and publish the book.

 ### Setup

 This book is built locally using a standard Python 3.11 virtual environment, created in directory `./.venv` from `requirements.txt`.
-A number of custom packages are used to facilitate interactive code pages, and other aspects related to the book build (see [TeachBooks website](https://interactivetextbooks.citg.tudelft.nl/) for more information).
-For example, a standard suite of packages is defined in [this repo](https://gitlab.tudelft.nl/interactivetextbooks-citg/extensions/tud-citg-jb-stack), including the Jupyter stack as well as common numerical libraries (e.g., numpy, scipy).
+A number of custom packages are used to facilitate interactive code pages, and other aspects related to the book build.

 To activate and create the environment: